Photo credit: The Box (Plymouth City Council)

 (b Plymouth, Devon, 22 Oct.
 1746; d London, 13 July 1831).
 English painter and writer.
 He was largely self-taught until he moved to London in 1771 and became the pupil and assistant of Reynolds, a fellow Devonian.
 From 1777 to 1780 he was in Italy, where he gained ambitions to be a history painter; however, his exercises in this field, notably for Boydell's Shakespeare Gallery, are ponderous and awkward.
+As a portraitist he was an uninspired follower of Reynolds, and it is as a writer that he has the main claim to distinction: he was something of a character and a lively commentator on the artistic scene.
+Memoirs of Sir Joshua Reynolds (1813; supplement 1815) is his major publication.

 Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)